derekja/espcam/README.md

 # espcam
-This is a repo for the ESP-CAM workshop taught at UVic in the fall of 2023 using the AI Thinker board and OpenCV using YOLOv3 for image recognition.
+This is a repo for the ESP32-CAM workshop taught at UVic in the fall of 2023 using the AI Thinker board and OpenCV using YOLOv3 for image recognition.

 To install the esp32-cam board first install the Arduino 2.2.1 environment: